lovetap-fm/policies/policies/privacy-policy.md

 This privacy policy was adapted from [the open source privacy policy published by 37signals](https://github.com/basecamp/policies/blob/master/privacy/index.md).
 We thank them for sharing a valuable resource with the community.

-*This privacy policy applies to all products created and owned by Lovetap LLC.*
+_This policy applies to all products created and owned by Lovetap LLC._